joma74/udemy-docker-k8s-tcg/README.md

 Events:            <none>
 ```

-Seems to be reported but closed minikube issue "Deleted hostpath PVs stuck in released state after minikube restart", see https://github.com/kubernetes/minikube/issues/4546

-Some logs correlate to what is mentioned in issue 4546.
+Seems to be a reported but closed minikube issue named "Deleted hostpath PVs stuck in released state after minikube restart", see https://github.com/kubernetes/minikube/issues/4546.
+Some logs correlate to what is mentioned there.

 ```sh
 $ minikube ssh